whofferbert/iso-rebuild/README.md

     --label -l "CD LABEL"
       Specify the label name for the live image.
 Default is "iso-rebuild-custom"

-    --iso-username
+    --casper-name
-      Specify the username that will be used with the casper installer.
-Default is "custom"
+      Specify the name that will be used as both the user and hostname within the casper installer.
+Default is ""

     --release-url
       Specify the release url to display during the casper install.
 Default is "https://github.com/whofferbert/iso-rebuild"